NOC-OI/intermediate-git/_episodes/04-remote.md

 ~~~
 {: .language-bash}

-If you test this in our training repository, you should get only one connection, `origin`:
+If you test this in the local repo you've created, you should get only one connection, `origin`:
 ~~~
 origin
 ~~~